-We believe key personality traits to investing well are patience and an even temperament.
-But above that, investing requires the belief that the future will be better than the present.
+Patience and temperament are key personality traits of a good investor.
+Investing is a long-term strategy, and the ability to remain calm and not react with emotion is imperative.
+Investing requires the belief that the future will be better than the present.
 Fortunately, history is on the side of the optimistic investor.

-A simple example is to compare your life to that of your grandparents, parents, children or grandchildren.
+A simple example is to compare your life to that of your children, parents, and grandparents.
 From one generation to the next, the quality of life has improved by most measures.
-Recently my 10-year old daughter and I were going through a bin that held pictures from when I was in high school.
-I heard her ask, “Mom, what is this?”.
-When I looked to see what she was referring to, she was holding a photographic negative.
-The concept of the type of photography I grew up with is completely foreign to her.
-All she is familiar with is digital photography.
+I recall one instance when my daughter and I were going through a bin that I had from high school.
+I heard her ask, “Mom, what is this?”
+When I looked to see what she was inquiring about, she was holding a photographic negative.
+This was completely foreign to her because the only type of photography she has ever known is digital.

-Of course progress can and often does lead to new problems.
-Creating solutions to these new problems is the way of the world—and is often done through for-profit enterprises that trade on public exchanges.
-Investors then have the opportunity to share in the profits of these companies without being a part of the day-to-day operations.
-While being an investor can be nerve wracking at times, especially when looked at in the short term, a well-diversified portfolio of stock market indexes has an oft repeated history of recovering after a major collapse.
-As depicted in the chart below, look at the stock market as a whole.
-You can see over time how the market has grown.
-Investors must be able to look optimistically beyond the short-term because pessimism often encourages poor, emotional decisions.
+Of course, progress can lead to new problems.
+However, creating solutions to these new problems is the way of the world—and is often done through for-profit businesses that trade on public exchanges.
+Investors can then share in the profits of these companies without being a part of the day-to-day operations.
+Being an investor can be nerve wracking, as we saw earlier this year during the downturn that resulted from the pandemic.
+However, a well-diversified portfolio of stock market indices has a history of recovering after each downturn.

 The chart below depicts the stock market’s performance through the years.
 When looking at the broader picture, we can see how the market has grown over time.
 As an investor, you must be able to look optimistically beyond the short-term.
 Otherwise, pessimism can encourage poor, emotional decision-making that will directly correlate with your long-term rate of return.